Abhat-93/MATH-DT/_pages/about.md

 The proposed research project seeks to address current mathematical and computational gaps and significantly advances the development of DTs for jet engines.

+The research [team](/MATH-DT/people/) at VT brings together expertise from the field of Mathematics, Aerospace, Mechanical and Computer Science to answer the several open questions.

+As an initial setup, we list our progress below and we would request our readers to refer to our [research](/MATH-DT/Research) page for further details and will be continously updated:
+* Data Assimilation---
+  * Multi fidelity particle filters and smoothers
+  * Application in Quasi-Geostrophic problems
+* Reduced Order Modeling---
+  * Development of non-instrusive ROMs for KdV and QG
+* Computational Fluid Dynamics---
+  * Development of mesh for the 2d axisymmetric model of the jet rabbit engine
+  * A full 3D model will be developed after the initial experiments are done
+* Experimental setup---
+  * Setup of the experimental rig for running the actual engine and also facilitate particle injection
+  * The particle is (still to be?) decided (what?)